AdamBadagliacco/Okapi/README.md

 # Okapi
 Created as part of a coding challenge.
+Reads in student and test data from Excel and sends specified information as a POST request to a URL.

-(For your convenience I have included the three java files and POM file only since they were the files I created/altered for project.
-If you would prefer the entire build path let me know, and I will alter the repository accordingly.)
+For convenience I have included the three java files and POM file only since they were the files I created/altered for project.